CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/service_updater_upgrade.md

  We decided to streamline that process for most services while giving service writers the ability to override certain aspects as needed.

  The service base contains a set of helper functions for retrieving files during the download process.
 So you'll notice most services don't need to implement their own `do_source_update()`, they just need to implement an `import_update()`.
-[Safelist](https://github.com/CybercentreCanada/assemblyline-service-safelist) is an example of a service that is an exception to this rule where it does implement it's own `do_source_update()`.
+[Safelist](https://github.com/CybercentreCanada/assemblyline-service-safelist) is an example of a service that is an exception to this rule where it does implement its own `do_source_update()`.

 ### `do_local_update()`
-This particular function doesn't need to be overridden (but you're free to do so) because it's primary function is retrieve the signature set from Assemblyline and make it accessible to service instances when they ask for signatures.
+This particular function doesn't need to be overridden (but you're free to do so) because its primary function is retrieve the signature set from Assemblyline and make it accessible to service instances when they ask for signatures.

-This is separate from `do_source_update()` as that function is meant to retrieve / check for changes from external sources outside Assemblyline whereas `do_local_update()` is checking for internal changes to the signature set (ie. a change in status from 'DEPLOYED' to 'DISABLED')
+This is separate from `do_source_update()` as that function is meant to retrieve / check for changes from sources outside Assemblyline whereas `do_local_update()` is checking for internal changes to the signature set (ie. a change in status from 'DEPLOYED' to 'DISABLED').

 We invite you to look at the `ServiceUpdater` code to have a better understanding of how the new service updaters work and how they use the functions you implement (`is_valid`, `import_update`).

 ## Do I have to change the service manifest for 4.1?
 Yes, very much so.
-We've gone away from considering the service updater as a special dependency that needs it's own config section.
+We've gone away from considering the service updater as a special dependency that needs its own config section.

-We now consider it just be part of the service's list of dependencies, although we reserve the container name 'updates' to indicate this dependency is an updater to the service.
+We now consider it to just be part of the service's list of dependencies, although we reserve the container name 'updates' to indicate this dependency is an updater to the service.

 Service Manifest for 4.0: